bobbyleg/ABM_CPR_Model_Interface/README.md

 ## Acknowledgments

 This GUI is based on an academic paper investigating common pool resource dynamics in social networks.
-The underlying model code is not included but is available separately.

-For more details and to access the model code, please visit the GitHub repository.
+For more details about the paper, please visit the GitHub repository.

 ## License